 January 26 is the deadline for compliance with the Customs Border Protection Importer Security Filing (ISF) program.
 The following Regulatory Alert provides more details on this new program.
-If your company imports products or materials into the United States, it is important that you are aware of the provisions of this program.
-Penalties for non-compliance can be stiff, and can mount on a per occurrence basis.
+If your company imports products or materials into the United States, you must be aware of the provisions of this program.
+Penalties for non-compliance can be stiff and mounted on a per-occurrence basis.

-Your company’s international import trade activities may at risk from an upcoming US Customs’ program enforcement deadline.
+Your company’s international import trade activities may be at risk from an upcoming U.S. Customs program enforcement deadline.
 Though your company may have experienced minimal or no customs inspections in the past, the Customs’ Importer Security Filing program will now result in all import shipments being scrutinized more closely than ever before.
 This intensified scrutiny is expected to result in increased inspections for your shipments.

-Penalties for non-compliance can be greater than $5,000 per occurrence.
+Penalties for non-compliance can be more significant than $5,000 per occurrence.